Shen-Language/shen-sources/doc/proposed-port-architecture.md

 Shen/Scheme demonstrates this in `src/compiler.shen`, where pattern-matching rules translate KLambda forms into Scheme forms.

+### Shen exposes more than KLambda

+KLambda does not contain all the information available while it is being compiled.
+The surrounding Shen environment may contain declarations and metadata useful for target-specific lowering and optimisation.
+Since a Shen-written backend executes in that environment, it can access this information through ordinary Shen interfaces.

+For example, a backend can retrieve a function's type signature even when no type annotations appear in its KLambda.
+It can similarly inspect arities, properties, or build configuration without duplicating the corresponding Shen machinery in the target language.

+This is a practical advantage of implementing the backend in Shen: the frontend and backend can share compilation knowledge without introducing a separate metadata representation or host-language API.
+When a backend depends on that knowledge, however, the build must ensure that the environment corresponds to the code being compiled.

 ### Portable backends decouple ports from targets